Table of Contents

 Figure: Vane Shear Test Apparatus

+a.
 Firstly, the vane shear apparatus is thoroughly cleaned.
-For better movement of the handles, grease may be applied to the lead screw.
+For the better movement of the handles, grease may be applied to the lead screw.

-Then, using the screws, the soil at the top and the base of the vane shear test apparatus are thoroughly levelled.
+c.
+Then, using the screws, the soil at the top and the base of the vane shear test apparatus is thoroughly levelled.

-The diameter and height of the vane is measured using vernier callipers.
+j.
+The diameter and height of the vane are measured using vernier callipers.

 The sensitivity of soil = undisturbed shear strength/remoulded shear strength